Understanding Contrastive Learning Through the Lens of Margins: Experimental Results

 \subsection{Comparison with baselines}

-In this section, we compare the baselines (MoCo, SimCLR, and BYOL) with and without margins as well as two other components; emphasizing positive samples (in short \textit{pos.}), weighting positive samples differently (abbreviated as \textit{curv.}).
+In this section, we compare the baselines with and without margins as well as three other components; emphasizing positive samples (in short \textit{pos.}), weighting positive samples differently (abbreviated as \textit{curv.}), and scaling by ratios (in short \textit{ratio.}).
 We tested each model in two different settings; linear probing (Tab.~\ref{tab:main_frozen}) and transfer learning (Tab.~\ref{tab:main-transfer}).
-It is worth noting that the optimal value of $s$ depends on the SSL method across datasets.
-Furthermore, across all SSL methods and datasets, the optimal value of $c$ typically lies between 0.7 and 2.5.
-Experimental details, including exact values of $s$ and $c$, are addressed in the supplementary.
+Experimental details, including exact values of $s$ and $c$, are addressed in the appendix.

 Tabs.~\ref{tab:main_frozen} and \ref{tab:main-transfer} present the linear probing and transfer learning performance on four datasets.
 In addition, Tab.~\ref{tab:imagenet} shows the linear probing performance on ImageNet.
 As indicated in Tab.~\ref{tab:main_frozen}, the most significant improvement of MoCo occurs when positive samples are emphasized.
 The transfer learning performance (Tab.~\ref{tab:main-transfer}) demonstrates that this performance improvement is not due to overfitting but rather reflects enhanced representations capable of generalizing to unseen datasets.
 While $curv.$ coupled with $pos.$ can improve performance in seen datasets, it does not consistently enhance performance in unseen datasets.
-SimCLR and BYOL do not exhibit significant performance improvements across the four datasets, in contrast to MoCo.
-As mentioned in Sec.~\ref{ssec:results-emphasizing-positive}, emphasizing positive samples does not significantly improve SimCLR.
-However, considering the results on ImageNet (Tab.~\ref{tab:imagenet}) and its increased batch size, it is anticipated that increasing the batch size provides more opportunities to emphasize positive samples, leading to significant improvement.
+As mentioned in Sec.~\ref{ssec:results-emphasizing-positive}, emphasizing positive samples does not significantly improve SimCLR on four datasets.
+On ImageNet (Tab.~\ref{tab:imagenet}), however, SimCLR shows improvement, and we believe this pertains to the increased batch size.

+Scaling gradients by the ratio consistently improves contrastive learning across various datasets, not only in seen datasets but also in unseen datasets.
+The performance improvement is more apparent for SimCLR.
 BYOL is structurally less affected by margins or their associated effects.
-Consequently, performance improvements are limited, except when pretrained on TinyImageNet.
-In conclusion, optimizing margins and related effects can contribute to performance enhancements on the target dataset, and emphasizing positive samples appears to be crucial for achieving improved representations that generalize to unseen datasets.
+Consequently, performance improvements are limited.
+In conclusion, optimizing margins and related effects can contribute to performance enhancements on the target dataset, and emphasizing positive samples and scaling by the ratio appear to be important for achieving improved representations that generalize to unseen datasets.